wp-plugins/password-vault/readme.txt

 This is because the application is using the <a href="http://codex.wordpress.org/Function_Reference/is_ssl">is_ssl()</a> function within Wordpress which isn't correctly handle load balancers.
 For now it is recommended that you follow the directions in the is_ssl() document and add the "Force SSL URL Scheme" plugin to your site so that the site forces SSL.
+If this doesn't work, contact us via the forums and we'll figure it out.

 = Why does auditing turn itself on every time I upgrade or activate the plugin? =